gridiron-zone/furya/docs/features/coinswap.md

     If the user sells a fixed amount of tokens, the GRIDhub will calculate the amount of another token the user receives, based on the number of tokens sold and the current pool of liquidity.
 If the number of tokens specified by the user is greater than the value calculated by the GRIDhub, the transaction fails.

   In both cases, the GRIDhub supports Token's redemption of Token, which requires the collateral of both tokens.
-The system will redeem twice, Token1 --> GRID, GRID-->Token2.
+The system will redeem twice, Token1 --> FURY, FURY-->Token2.
 A 3/1000 handling fee will be charged for each redemption.

 - **Remove Liquidity**